DocAdam/adamthepugh/site/docs/portfolio/tools-and-systems.md

 - cleaning up a publishing workflow
 - figuring out where the friction actually is

+### I can work effectively in projects that need some build and tooling work

+I am not coming at code like a full-time software engineer, and I do not pretend to.

+What I am good at is practical build work in service of a real goal.

+That can include:

+- editing site configuration
+- working with Markdown, HTML, CSS, XML, and structured content systems
+- using static site tools like Docusaurus and GitHub Pages
+- iterating on documentation site structure
+- using scripts, templates, or lightweight automation to reduce repetitive work
+- troubleshooting and improving practical workflows

+A lot of modern documentation work sits close to tooling.
+Sometimes the problem is not just the content.
+It is also the publishing model, the structure, the workflow, the templates, or the friction around maintaining the content.
+I like being able to work in that space.

 ## Where this has shown up

 In my career, this tools-and-systems mindset has shown up in work like: